 - Give hiring managers more authority to go high on compensation when making a job offer.

 - Conduct salary surveys and market pricing analysis for roles in local areas where organizations just aren’t connecting with the talent they need.

 The COVID-19 pandemic, the Great Resignation and inflation have led to a “reset in expectations as employee needs rapidly evolve,” said Steve Knox, Ceridian’s VP of Global Talent Acquisition.
 His advice is to focus on employee experience, which includes the way people are paid and how they work.
 Addressing these factors can set employers apart from their competition, he notes.

-So, while increasing wages is certainly a way to attract and retain talent, there are other factors that come into play.
+So, while increasing wages is certainly a way to attract and retain talent, there are other factors that you can consider, including additional employee benefits.
 Taking a close look at how your organization stacks up can help put you in a better position to manage the economic and labor uncertainties 2023 may bring.